 Ka once again delivered a chilling masterpiece with his 2016 album Honor Killed The Samurai.
 This project is the perfect example of his skill with aesthetic metaphors, brooding imagery, and intricate rhyme schemes.
 Honor Killed The Samurai showcases Ka’s ability to craft conceptually rich projects, featuring minimalistic, understated instrumentals that give ample room for his narrative and subtle wordplay to shine.

-The album’s 10 tracks are underscored by menacing musical backdrops, perfectly complementing Ka’s hushed, raspy tone.
-This combination creates a quietly fearsome vibe that pervades the entire album, drawing listeners into its dark, introspective world.
+The album’s 10 tracks are underscored by menacing musical backdrops, perfectly complementing Ka’s hushed, husky tone.
+This combination creates a quietly fearsome vibe that permeates the entire album, drawing listeners into its dark, introspective world.
 Ka’s production style is a grim rabbit hole of found sounds, minor keys, and sparse drum patterns, which set the stage for his lyrical prowess.
 His voice, though hushed, carries a vicious intensity, cementing him as a preeminent stylist in the modern Hip Hop landscape.

 Honor Killed The Samurai is a prophetic work, predictive of the drumless Hip Hop wave that would come to dominate the underground in the late 2010s and 2020s.
 Ka is a powerhouse poet who packs wit and wisdom into every bar, effortlessly switching between introspective humility and assertive braggadocio.
 On tracks like “Just,” Ka reflects on equality and humility, while “Conflicted” features some of the most beautiful and vivid instrumentals in Hip Hop.
 The samples throughout the album effectively connect the themes of bushido (the samurai code) and street life, particularly on the final track “I Wish (Death Poem),” which features a bluesy guitar riff and a shuffling drum beat, with Ka rapping about the harsh realities of street life.